-Along with agency partners, the Office of Federal Chief Sustainability Officer is leading the development of the Federal Government's plan to create jobs and stimulate clean energy industries by revitalizing sustainability efforts, transitioning the Federal fleet to U.S.-manufactured zero emission vehicles and powering Federal operations using 100 percent 24/7 carbon pollution-free electricity.
-Leading by example, the Federal Government will achieve a 100 percent clean energy economy by 2035 and net-zero emissions by 2050.
+Along with agency partners, the Office of Federal Chief Sustainability Officer is leading the development of the Federal Government's plan to create jobs and stimulate clean energy industries by revitalizing sustainability efforts, transitioning the Federal fleet to zero emission vehicles and powering Federal operations using 100 percent 24/7 carbon pollution-free electricity.
+The Federal Government will lead by example to help achieve a 100 percent clean energy economy by 2035 and net-zero emissions by 2050.

 The Office of the Federal Chief Sustainability Officer is housed within the White House Council on Environmental Quality.